djplaner/canvas-collections/docs/latest-version.md

-# Latest Version **1.0.2**
+# Latest Version **1.1.0**

-Version **1.0.2** of Canvas Collections is ready for use.
+Version **1.1.0** of Canvas Collections is ready for use.
 While it should work on any Canvas instance, there are some features (e.g. dates) that are specific to Griffith University (to be fixed soon).

 It has been tested in both [individual and institutional modes](./getting-started/install/types-pre-requisites.md).
-Though some bugs may remain.

 ## Which version are you using?